enthought/distributed-array-protocol/protocol.rst

 dimension of the array, and so on for each dimension in succession.
 There is one dimension dictionary per dimension, **whether or not that dimension is distributed**.
-These dictionaries are intended to include all metadata required to fully specify a distributed array's distribution information.
+These dictionaries are intended to include all metadata required to fully specify a distributed array's dimension information.

 Dimension Dictionaries